arquillian/arquillian-extension-spring/README.md

 Note: In order to auto package Spring 2.5 please use arquillian-service-integration-deployer-spring-2.5 instead.

 ### Configuration
-The deployer has it own configuration that allows to set the fallowing settings:
+The deployer has it own configuration that allows to set the following settings:

 * If the extension should add the spring dependencies by default for each deployment - can be disabled.
 * The version of the maven artifact for the Spring Context and Spring Web.